jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 }
 ```

-Keep the old references or don't (probably don't).
+Keep the old references or don't.
+(Probably don't).
 Save.

 Open `Chartbuilder/src/styl/type.styl` and use your new fonts: